Frank Westerman meets Mohsin Hamid

 Mohsin Hamid's novel The Reluctant Fundamentalist (2007) is educational: it shows how hurtful our way of doing things can seem to an outsider.
 And how the sheer power of the West - apart from the question of whether it is justified - creates much bad blood among people who want to take part in it with their talent and intellect, but who continue to feel shut out.
 This was written by Leonie Breebaart in Trouw newspaper in a discussion of Hamid's bestseller.

 Which are the right words and deeds to win the battle of ideas with the fundamentalists?
-The conversation is hosted by Chris Keulemans.
+The conversation was hosted by Chris Keulemans.

-Right after the performance, Mohsin Hamid and Frank Westerman will be at Van Stockum Bookshop in the foyer for a booksigning session.
+Right after the performance, Mohsin Hamid and Frank Westerman were at Van Stockum Bookshop in the foyer for a booksigning session.